Monday November 30, 2015

 Board member, education advocate passes away

-Michael Barlow, an education advocate, teacher, community leader, and board member of The Foundation for Oklahoma City Public Schools since 2013, passed away on Nov.
+Michael Barlow, an education advocate, teacher, community leader, and board member of Oklahoma City Public Schools Foundation since 2013, passed away on Nov.
 28, 2015.

 Barlow, 71, was a former teacher at US Grant High School, founded Barlow Education Management Services in 1985 and was inducted into the Oklahoma Educator’s Hall of Fame in 2010.

-“Michael had a positive spirit and energy that was palpable,” said Mary Mélon, president/CEO of The Foundation for Oklahoma City Public Schools.
+“Michael had a positive spirit and energy that was palpable,” said Mary Mélon, president/CEO of Oklahoma City Public Schools Foundation.
 “He was one of the few board members that I had never met before I joined the Foundation staff, and I immediately felt like I’d known him for a long time.
 He was incredibly supportive and encouraging, and had such a caring heart and passion for the work we do for the students of OKCPS.”

 Foundation board chair Cliff Hudson said Barlow was a longstanding force for advancement in the district.